Lawyers want accountability for Sebastian Co. inmate death

 You can see a side-by-side comparison of one of the autopsy photos with one of the healthy photos in the video attached to this web story.
 Viewer discretion is advised.

-The lawsuit said jail guards logged more than 4,000 consecutive wellbeing checks on Price between August 1st and August 29th, 2021.
+The lawsuit said jail guards logged more than 4,000 consecutive well-being checks on Price between Aug.
+1 and Aug.
+29, 2021.
 It said all had the same entry: “inmate and cell OK.”

 “They knew he was losing weight.
 They knew that he couldn’t take care of himself in the jail,” said Balson.
 “They are aware of this, but they didn’t take any steps to help him.”